 Ultimately, any arrangement is possible, as long as it is workable for the parties and in the children’s best interests.

-We would always suggest taking initial legal advice.
-The intention is not to commence court proceedings but to better understand your rights as a parent, how the court approaches these matters and therefore how you should approach them.
+We would always suggest taking initial legal advice, which we often refer to as a discovery meeting.
+The intention is not to commence court proceedings but to better understand your rights as a parent, how the court approaches these matters and therefore how you should approach them too.

 The usual arrangement is that the children see their father every other weekend